Putting Labour out of the UK's misery

 It was Keir Starmer that set the "nasty" intimidatory tone of this government with a vicious burst of lawfare to scare the people into submission to his police state and "bang-em-up" judges - now shall we concentrate minds and investigate and catalogue the assets of every Labour MP who will be liable for their share of the costs of the accumulating fraud in which they are prima facie complicit?
 Those who decide to do the decent thing and participate in a vote of no confidence in the government in order to respect the will of the people's petition may be granted leniency.

 A defenestration of the Starmer "illegitimocracy" is all the more likely if there is an obvious replacement government in waiting with a leader and credible policies.
-But there is not one at present, and Rupert Lowe needs to find some more Reform front people with the balls to look the government in the eye to tell it that it needs to prepare to be out of office by next summer.
+But there is not one at present, and Rupert Lowe needs to find some more Reform performers with the balls to look the government in the eye to tell it that it needs to prepare to be out of office by next summer.
 But the announcement that billionaire Nick Candy id on the Reform team will further alarm Labour.

 Also remember that Dominic Cummings is still on the loose with scores to settle and he always seems ready to implicate our rogue civil servants in all government failure and malfeasance; speaking of which I have not once alluded to what Trump and Musk might have up the MAGA sleeve... there is much to hope for if you want a fairly and democratically elected government within months, not years.